-Born in Caston, Abraham and Jeremiah were the sons of John and Harriet Skipper.
-Abraham was born around the year 1848 and Jeremiah around 1842.
+Abraham and Jeremiah were the sons of John and Harriet Skipper.
+They were both born in nearby Caston: Abraham c.1848 and Jeremiah c.1842.

-In 1851, two year old Abraham and Jeremiah aged 8, were living with their parents and siblings in Magpie Lane, Rockland St Peter.
+The 1851 census captures two year old Abraham and 8 year old Jeremiah with their parents and siblings living in Magpie Lane, Rockland St Peter.

-Ten years later, the Skipper family had moved to Goose Common, Little Ellingham where the family remained until at least 1871.
+Ten years later, the Skipper family had moved to Goose Common, Little Ellingham.
+The family remained at Goose Common until at least 1871.

-The 1881 census shows the Skipper family at Low Common, Great Ellingham.
+The 1881 census reveals the Skipper family at Low Common, Great Ellingham.
 34 year old Jeremiah Skipper is described as the Head of the Household.
-His father, John Skipper, having died in 1874.

-With Jeremiah, is his widowed mother, 70 year old Harriet (who is described as a housekeeper), his brother, 30 year old Abraham, and his sister Sarah described as a ‘servant out of employ’.
-Completing the household, is Alice Skipper described as a niece to Jeremiah and aged under six months.
+Living with Jeremiah is his widowed mother, 70 year old Harriet, his 30 year old brother Abraham and sister Sarah.
+The census describes Harriet Skipper as a housekeeper, and Sarah Skipper as a ‘servant out of employ’.
+Completing the household, is infant Alice Skipper described as a niece to Jeremiah.
+Was Alice the daughter of Sarah?

-I think it likely that Jeremiah and Abraham were living in Great Ellingham prior to 1881.
+Likely Jeremiah and Abraham were already living in Great Ellingham prior to 1881.